 The model $F_u$ was applied as a proxy for the metallicity offset in Eq.~(\ref{eq:zp}).
 We note that this action changes the photometry of the J-PLUS stars used to compute the ZSL.
 To ensure self-consistency, we computed an updated version of the ZSL after obtaining the new calibration and iterate the process until convergence.
 It took four iterations to reach variations lower than 1 mmag in the measured metallicity offsets.

-The final estimated model $F_u$ for all the J-PLUS DR2 pointings is presented in the {\it top right panel} of Fig.~\ref{fig:ufeh_2d}.
-The final residuals, noted $\overline{\Delta} u_{\rm FeH} = \Delta u_{\rm FeH} - F_u$, have a dispersion of $\sigma_{\rm ISL + ZLS} = 7$ mmag, three times smaller than the original ones ({\it bottom right panel} in Fig.~\ref{fig:ufeh_2d}).
+The final $F_u$ model is presented in the {\it top right panel} of Fig.~\ref{fig:ufeh_2d}.
+The final residuals, noted as $\overline{\Delta} u_{\rm FeH} = \Delta u_{\rm FeH} - F_u$, have a dispersion of $\sigma_{\rm ISL + ZLS} = 7$ mmag, three times smaller than the original ones ({\it bottom right panel} in Fig.~\ref{fig:ufeh_2d}).
 The improvement is also clear in the lower panels of Figs.~\ref{fig:ufeh_2d} and \ref{fig:ufeh_1d}, where the initial structures are suppressed and no systematic variations with the pointing location remain.
 This implies that the original systematic error is now statistical, greatly improving the accuracy of the J-PLUS calibration along the surveyed area (Sect.~\ref{sec:accuracy}).

-As a summary of this section, we have estimated and corrected the systematic impact of the varying MW metallicity in the stellar locus calibration.
-We have used the $u$ passband as illustrative example, and the results for the other J-PLUS passbands are presented in Sect.~\ref{sec:accuracy}.
+As a summary of this section, we estimated and corrected the systematic impact of the varying MW metallicity in the stellar locus calibration.
+We used the $u$ passband as an illustrative example, and the results for the other J-PLUS passbands are presented in Sect.~\ref{sec:accuracy}.